Bloodlines - Preview

 The year was 678BC and no one quite knew how the small events in one single nation were going to affect the rest of life for all of history.
 In Syria, they had just surrendered their territory to the Persians and had given up all they had been fighting to win for centuries, including their freedom from the wicked Persian ruler, King Corvis, who was a ruler like none other and was also a man of great power and great wealth.
 Even the people of Syria hadn't known what the actions and events of their nation would bring to the world and the surrender of their nation to King Corvis would do to all of mankind for all times to come.
 Had they known, perhaps something could have been done to prevent the events which had taken place.

-Five years later, when King Corvis was in the height of his reign in Syria and seeking destruction of many people all over the land, time came for Corvis to choose a wife.
+When King Corvis was at the height of his reign in Syria, seeking the destruction of many people all over the land, the time came for Corvis to choose a wife.
 At this point, he was still a relatively young man of 45 years or so with many attractive qualities, which caused his confidence to boast that any woman would want him, and his assurance overwhelmed him, making his attractive qualities seem far less appealing to any reasonable woman.

 “Pantsis,” Corvis said to his lead advisor on a morning when he’d grown especially tired of his loneliness.
 “I’ve spent all my days lonely.
-I’m in need of a wife.
+I require a wife.
 You are my most trusted advisor.
 Find me a woman worthy of marriage.
 She must be beautiful and wise but also young.
 I also want her to be from Syria and not a Persian so the Syrians will not grow angry and think I have betrayed them.”

 “Most certainly, Majesty.
-I will see to this immediately and will draft notice right away.
-I will search all the kingdom to find the perfect woman.”
+I will see to this immediately and will draft notice right away and will search all the kingdom to find the perfect woman.”

 Pantsis studied hundreds of women until he found just the right one whose beauty surpassed all the other young maidens in Syria.
 Her name was Aeliana.
 She had hair that was darker than the night sky and her skin was not tarnished from working in the fields in the sun.
 Pantsis felt her eyes were like light browned chestnuts and knew King Corvis was partial to the darkened color of chestnut eyes.